ocelot-cloud/docs/content/docs/ocelot-cloud/installed-apps.md

 * Update apps, which will search for newer version in the App Store and automatically install them
 * Prune apps, which will delete all local and, if enabled, remote backups, as well as delete the app from the database

 Apps always have a maintainer and a name for clarity and security.
-It is not possible to deploy two apps with the same name.
+It is not possible to start two apps with the same name.

 ### Special Case: ocelotcloud / ocelotdb